Main Content

 Take Care of Your Physical and Mental Health Abroad

 Health care providers may not be aware of specific LGBTQ+ health needs.
 You may also face discriminatory practices if you come out to a local health care professional.
 If you don't feel safe using local medical resources, we can help you receive the health care you need in a safe location.
-If you plan on being sexually active while abroad, ensure you’ll have access to contraception and can take preventative measures to protect against sexually transmitted infections or diseases.
-Not being able to authentically express your gender or sexual identities—or facing harassment because of it—may cause stress and anxiety.
-Be mindful of your mental health and seek help from a professional, if needed.

-Health Resources
+Health Resources:

 Additional Considerations for Transgender Travelers

 Transgender travelers may experience difficulties entering a country if their identification documents do not match their current presentation.
-You can consider changing your gender designation on your identity documents, speak to a medical professional or therapist about obtaining a letter that provides explanations (translated into the local language, if necessary), or prepare a short, direct statement to provide to border officials and law enforcement officers if asked.
-Again, disclosing your identity is a very personal decision and may not always be safe.
+To ease some of these challenges, you may want to consider changing your gender designation on your identity documents, speak to a medical professional or therapist about obtaining a letter that provides explanations (translated into the local language, if necessary), or prepare a short, direct statement to provide to border officials and law enforcement officers if asked.

-Resources for Transgender Travelers
+Resources for Transgender Travelers:

 Harvard Resources and Support Organizations